costs-to-expect/yahtzee/README.md

 ## Other Apps

-We plan to create Apps for each of the Board and dice games we play, the Apps are Open Source, you are free to create your own and then submit a PR to the Costs to Expect [API](https://github.com/costs-to-expect/api) to add the new game type.
+We plan to create Apps for each of the Board and dice games we play, the Apps will all be Open Source, you are free to create your own and then submit a PR to the Costs to Expect [API](https://github.com/costs-to-expect/api) to add the new game type.